chelnak/vRAAPIClient/docs/getting_started.md

 #Create a new consumer API client
 client = catalog.ConsumerClient(url, usr, passwd)

-#print out a table of all entitled catalog items for the current user
+#Print out a table of all entitled catalog items for the current user
 client.getEntitledCatalogItems()

+#Or get the response in JSON so you can decided how to parse the data
+r = client.getEntitledCatalogItems(show="json")
+print r

 ```

 ##Reservation Service API